Introducing the Yorkshire Beacon Programme

 - Putting beneficiaries first, the Beacon will unite Yorkshire’s racing assets

-- First event at Wetherby on 31 March focusses on WiSE, Wetherby in support of the Elderly.
+- First event took place at Wetherby on 31 March 2022, focussing on Wetherby in support of the Elderly (WiSE).

-Go Racing in Yorkshire and Racing Together are proud to announce the pilot year for the Yorkshire Racing Beacon Programme, a year of activity that brings together community-focussed events that unite this racing region as a force for good in local communities.
-Today sees the first activity take place hosted by Wetherby Racecourse, working with Wetherby in Support of the Elderly (WiSE) by offering their beneficiaries, also known as WiSE Friends a day at the races.
+Go Racing in Yorkshire and Racing Together are proud to coordinate the pilot year for the Yorkshire Racing Beacon Programme, a year of activity that brings together community-focussed events that unite this racing region as a force for good in local communities.
+In March 2022, the first activity took place hosted by Wetherby Racecourse, working with Wetherby in Support of the Elderly (WiSE) by offering their beneficiaries, also known as WiSE Friends, a day at the races.

 With all nine Yorkshire racecourses, the National Horseracing College, Jack Berry House, Goffs UK and trainer Jo Foster already on board, the team coordinating the pilot are calling for more Yorkshire racing businesses to get in touch to see how they can support this new initiative.

 Lucy Gurney, Community Engagement Manager for Racing Together said: “Yorkshire Racing is a world-class racing region and already hosts some of the best charity racedays and community initiatives.
 Our aim is to strengthen the connections between Yorkshire racing and its communities for mutual long-term benefit.
 This pilot programme builds upon broadly similar activity taking place at Aintree, Newmarket and through Scottish Racing.”